 - Weak outer thigh muscles

-Running on banked surfaces, inadequate warm up or cool down, increases in distance too fast or excessive downhill running are faults associated with running which strains the ITB.
+Running on banked surfaces, inadequate warm-up or cool down, overly fast increases in distance or excessive downhill running are faults associated with running.
+They can strains the iliotibial band.
 In cycling having the feet toed inwards commonly causes the band to get tight.

-Problems with foot structures such as high or low arches and uneven leg length typically tighten the ITB on one side.
+Problems with foot structures such as high or low arches and uneven leg length typically tighten the iliotibial band on one side.
 A complete biomechanical assessment helps determine the faults.
 Where appropriate, foot orthotics can correct these problems.

-Weak outer hip muscles forces the ITB to work harder to compensate and becomes tight as a result.
+Weak outer hip muscles force the iliotibial band (ITB) to work harder to compensate and becomes tight as a result.
 Exercise to strengthen the outer hip muscles helps to lighten the load on the ITB.

 Despite avoiding all the three issues mentioned, athletes with a high training volume often still experience painful ITBs.
 In such cases, deep tissue massage will help release the tight band.